AlekUp24/AlekUp24/README.md

 ---

-I'm aspiring Python Web Developer.
+I'm aspiring and passionate Python Developer with a love for building innovative solutions and contributing to the ever-evolving world of technology.

 ## :wrench: Technologies & Tools